altunenes/easylab/EasyLab/README.md

 #### Purpose of the project

-+ The purpose of the project is to offer a simple solutions to solve some of the problems that arise when working with big image datasets.
++ The purpose of the project is to offer simple solutions to solve some of the problems that arise when working with big image datasets.
 + The project is a work in progress, and it is not finished yet.
 Since it offers GUI, it is very practical to use it.

 #### Features